Probate Estate Without Expensive Legal Fees

 Mandatory court filing fee for Initial Petition $435

-Probate Referee: 1/10th of 1% of the total assets that are appraised, which is paid by the estate.
+Probate Referee Fee: 1/10th of 1% of the total assets appraised, which is paid by the estate.

 In some cases, the Probate Court may oversee the division of property of someone who has died.
 This property is called a decedent’s estate.
 The court supervises the assets and liabilities of people who die while they are residents of California or who leave property inside the state.
 This includes payment of the dead person’s debts and the distribution of property to beneficiaries.